Fantastic Beasts: The Crimes of Grindelwald leaves me questioning so much

 After hearing multiple times that Grindelwald and Dumbledore can't fight each other, we finally find out why.
 They made a "Blood Pact" when they were younger, it turns out, by cutting their hands and smushing the blood together.
 And for some reason this means one cannot defeat the other.

 We know about the Unbreakable Vow from the previous Harry Potter series, thanks to Snape (the late Alan Rickman) making one promising to kill Dumbledore if Draco Malfoy (Tom Felton) failed to do it.
 So how is a Blood Pact different?
-We saw the pact being created, and we know that it is stored in that little orb on a pin that that the niffler stole from Grindelwald.
+We saw the pact being created, and we know that it is stored in that little orb on a pin that that the Niffler stole from Grindelwald.

-But we don't know its terms -- what would happen if Dumbledore and Grindelwald did try and fight each other, for example?
+But we don't know its terms -- what would happen if Dumbledore and Grindelwald did try to fight each other, for example?
 Or whether it can be broken, and if so how?
-We must presume that it can, or that Dumbledore can find a way around it, because we know from the Harry Potter novels that Dumbledore kills Grindelwald eventually.
+We must presume that it can, or that Dumbledore can find a way around it, because we know from the Harry Potter novels that Dumbledore defeats Grindelwald eventually.
+Following this, Grindelwald was imprisoned for decades and is seen in the Harry Potter series when Voldemort visits him in pursuit of the Elder Wand.

 This is a new and intriguing type of magic, and probably the thing I'm most excited to find out more about in the next film.